noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/committing.md

 nav_order: 1
 ---

-#  Committing to host a tournament
+#  Deciding to Host a Tournament

 ## Decide on a date for the tournament